tlberglund/streams-movie-demo/README.md

 The `data` directory contains two strangely-formatted data files, `movies.dat` and `ratings.dat`.
 These are parsed by `io.confluent.demo.Parser` into Avro objects called `io.confluent.demo.Movie` and `io.confluent.demo.Rating`.
 This all happens for free in `StreamsDemo.java`.

 That directory also contains JSON versions of the data called `movies-json.js` and `ratings-json.js`.
 These are handy for demonstrating Streams and KSQL operating on JSON data.

+The Gradle tasks `streamJSONRatings` and `streamAvroRatings` will run the `JSONRatingStreamer` and `AvroRatingStreamer` tasks, respectively.
+(A future refactoring should combine those two.)
+These classes generate randomized ratings on a subset of films, each with its own target average rating.
+This is handy for demos.